Leasing Versus Purchasing an Electric Car

 - Vehicle Selection and Lease Terms – decide which vehicle(s) you are interested in and determine what mileage allowance you will need.
 The recommended lease term is usually 2-3 years to ensure the vehicle is completely covered by comprehensive manufacturer warranties.
 Check with your insurance company to get a quote on your selected vehicle.

 - Dealer Negotiation – contact or visit a dealer to discuss your interest.
 If you are not taking advantage of a pre-arranged lease deal you should start by negotiating the purchase price, called the “capitalized cost” in leasing.
 TrueCar, Edmunds, Kelley Blue Book, Consumer Reports and other sources can provide information on dealer invoice costs and what others are paying as a useful starting point.
-Additional points of negotiation are covered in Car Leasing Tips for Smart Consumers by the Vermont Attorney General’s office.
 Keep in mind that most industry sources recommend a lower down payment than you may be used to - you might lose this If your vehicle is wrecked and the insurance company is only obligated to reimburse the financing company for the loss.

 - Reap the Rewards - Regardless of whether your purchase or lease your new electric car, you should save on fuel costs compared to a gasoline vehicle while enjoying great performance and reduced emissions.